vin-say/web-scraping/README.md

 # web-scraping
-Scripts to scrape the web for data.
+author: Vincent Sayseng

+Contains scripts used to scrape online data for the [*Where Shadows Slumber*](https://github.com/vin-say/Where-Shadows-Slumber) data science projects.